 News from The Office of The President

 It is hard to believe summer is over and fall is upon us.
-The first 4 months in this new role have been spent learning more about the organization and how we operate for the good of all members.
-We now move into fall planning season for the next year including conference schedules, legislative actions and more member benefits for all.
-Time is flying by and I feel that I have so much to accomplish and do.
-I have a fantastic team and we have had three energetic boards meetings with the newest members present and all of us are committed to strengthening the organization even more.
+The first four months in this new role have been spent learning more about the organization and how we operate for all members’ good.
+We now move into fall planning season for the next year, including conference schedules, legislative actions, and more member benefits for all.

-We have been in touch with the Maine Chiropractic Assistant Association and had a meeting recently to begin the process of merging our two organizations into one cohesive unit.
-To date the response has been positive and we continue to move forward with our proposal to merge our two organizations to better serve each practitioner better.
+We have been in touch with the Maine Chiropractic Assistant Association and had a meeting recently to begin merging our two organizations into one cohesive unit.
+To date, the response has been positive.
+We continue to move forward with our proposal to combine our two organizations to serve each practitioner better.

 President of the MCA